Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations

 \section{Related Work}

-\textbf{Multilingual Social Bias.} Intersectional bias in English is relatively explored \cite{fang_2024_bias, wan_2024_white}, while multilingual research has explored limited languages, like Swedish and English \cite{devinney_2024_we}.
+\textbf{Multilingual Social Bias.} Intersectional bias in English is relatively explored \cite{fang_2024_bias, wan_2024_white}, while multilingual research has explored few languages, like Swedish and English \cite{devinney_2024_we}.
 South Asian LLM research focuses on gender, religion, caste, ethnicity, profession, and nationality bias in limited languages (Hindi or English) \cite{sadhu2024socialbiaslargelanguage, das_2023_toward, sahoo_2024_indibias, bhatt-etal-2022-contextualizing, DBNLP_2025}.
-These studies overlook critical dimensions, like marital status and number of children, essential to understanding South Asian stereotypes.
-Our work expands on this, examining 10 Indo-Aryan and Dravidian languages and correlating intersectional bias with regional stereotypes.
+These works overlook critical dimensions (e.g., marital status, number of children) essential to understanding South Asian stereotypes.
+Our work examines 10 Indo-Aryan and Dravidian languages and correlates intersectional bias with regional stereotypes. \\

-\textbf{Marital Status, Number of Children, Gender, and Religion.} In South Asia, gendered expectations around marriage and childbearing are especially prominent for women.
+\textbf{Marital Status, Number of Children, Gender, and Religion.} In South Asia, gendered expectations around marriage and childbearing are prominent for women.
 Research shows negative perceptions of women without children in India, Bangladesh, and Pakistan \cite{roberts_2020_women, hasan_2023_mental, mobeen_2023_relationship}.
-Early marriage and childbearing are common, with high rates observed in Muslim communities and northern India \cite{scott_2021_early}, coinciding with purdah system practice \cite{sarkar_2024_local}.
-Our study incorporates these dimensions into bias analysis to observe real-world stereotypes.
+Early marriage and childbearing are common, with high rates in Muslim communities and northern India \cite{scott_2021_early}, coinciding with purdah practice \cite{sarkar_2024_local}.
+Our bias study includes these dimensions to observe real-world stereotypes. \\

-\textbf{Intersectionality and Multilingualism.} In South Asia, Indo-Aryan languages dominate in Muslim-majority regions and northern Indian, while Dravidian languages are common in southern India.
-The purdah system, historically tied to Islam, also affects Hindu women in northern India \cite{sahu_2023_purdah}.
-This cultural and regional context makes gender, marital status, and religion central to our multilingual analysis of intersectional bias.
-We determine whether bias is more prevalent in Indo-Aryan languages and particular demographics.
+\textbf{Intersectionality and Multilingualism.} In South Asia, Indo-Aryan languages dominate Muslim-majority regions and northern Indian, while Dravidian languages are common in southern India.
+The purdah system, historically tied to Islam, affects Hindu women in northern India \cite{sahu_2023_purdah}.
+Cultural and regional context makes gender, marriage, and religion central to multilingual, intersectional, bias analysis.
+We determine bias prevalence in Indo-Aryan languages and distinct demographics. \\